 Step 1, book from London to Hamburg for Day 1 at www.raileurope.com or www.thetrainline.com.

-If you're returning, book this as a round trip because Eurostar return fares are significantly cheaper than two one-ways.
+If you're returning, book this as a round trip because Eurostar return fares are cheaper than two one-ways.

 -